-After you sign up for integrato.io, you can browse through different integration options or use tools and resources to create a flow for an integration.
-See Introduction to integrator.io for general information about flows and integrations.
+After you sign up for integrator.io, you can browse through different integration options or use tools and resources to create a flow for an integration.
+See Fundamental Celigo platform integration concepts for general information about flows and integrations.

 The following menu displays in the top right corner of your account.

 Use this menu to switch between your Production environment or your Sandbox environment, review notifications, or view and modify your subscription details and profile.

 Click the avatar icon to find your subscription details and profile information.